 YDNA evidence concerning Rev. Adam’s line

-A proved male descendant of Rev. Adam Rankin – who was almost certainly a son of Adam and Mary Steele Rankin’s son Jeremiah – has YDNA tested is a participant in the Rankin project.
-He has a 67-marker match with a genetic distance of 5 to a man who is a proved descendant of Adam and Mary Steele Rankin’s son William.
+A proved male descendant of Rev. Adam Rankin – who was almost certainly a son of Adam and Mary Steele Rankin’s son Jeremiah – has YDNA tested and participates in the Rankin project.
+He is a 67-marker match with a genetic distance of 5 to a man who is a proved descendant of Adam and Mary Steele Rankin’s son William.
 That isn’t a particularly close YDNA match.
-However, their paper trails indicate with a good degree of confidence that Adam is their common Rankin ancestor.
+Their paper trails nonetheless indicate with a good degree of confidence that Adam is their common Rankin ancestor.

 Six proved descendants of the John Rankin who died in 1749 in Lancaster have also YDNA tested and participate in the Rankin DNA project.
 They are a close genetic match to each other, and their paper trails are solid.

-Here’s the problem.
-The descendants of John are not a genetic match to the descendants of Adam.
+Here’s the rub.
+The six descendants of John are not a genetic match with the two descendants of Adam.
 Unless some other explanation can be found, the mismatch means that John and Adam were not genetic brothers.
-Let’s hope that more research and/or YDNA testing will shed further light on that issue.
+Let’s hope that more research and/or YDNA testing will shed further light on the issue.

 See you on down the road.

 George W. Rankin, History of Lexington, Kentucky (Cincinnati: Robert Clarke & Co., 1872) 108-110.